abdulkerimcan/IOS101/README.md

 # Landmark Book app

-## About The Project
+### About The Project

 I learned the basic of TableView and its method.
 Also I learned basic of Cocoa Touch class. <br><br>

 #  Artbook app

+### About The Project

-## I learned and used CoreData.
+I learned and used CoreData.
 I have created a new entity called "Paintings" and defined its attributes.
-Then, I added or removed a new painting to/from it.
+Then, I added or removed a new painting to/from it.<br><br>

 # TravelBook app

+### About The Project

-## I learned and used MapKit, CoreLocation.
+I learned and used MapKit, CoreLocation.
 I added a marker to a specific point on the map if it was pressed for more than 3 seconds, and saved it using CoreData.
-Then, I displayed the saved locations on a TableView.
+Then, I displayed the saved locations on a TableView.<br><br>